naruaika/eruo-data-studio/README.md

 - **Alteryx Designer:** Essential for building robust, repeatable data pipelines and automating complex transformations.
 While powerful, they introduce another separate application, increasing context switching and a steeper learning curve for users less familiar with visual programming or scripting.

 The result?
-Data analysts frequently switch back and forth between applications: filtering large datasets in a BI tool to fit Excel, then jumping back to the BI tool for visualization, often needing to revert to Excel mid-presentation for ad-hoc requests.
+Data analysts frequently switch back and forth between applications, often needing to revert to Excel mid-presentation for ad-hoc requests.
 This constant context switching isn't just inefficient; it breaks the analytical flow and hinders productivity.

 **Eruo Data Studio** addresses these challenges head-on by providing a unified platform that combines the strengths of these disparate tools.
 Our core advantages include: